13gbc/user-info/README.md

 # user-info

-Scripts to gather user information on popular operating systems
+Scripts for quickly gathering information on popular operating systems and their users.